Safest Teeth Whiteners

 A Snap-On Smile isn’t for everyone, and there are various alternatives to create a beautiful smile.
 These include:

-Veneers improve the appearance of teeth.
+Veneers are a cosmetic dentistry procedure that improves the appearance of teeth.
 They are thin, customized shells that cover the front of your teeth to change their color, shape, and/or size.
 Veneers are made of either ceramic porcelain or composite resin.

 Veneers are a permanent dental procedure.
 They cannot be taken out once they’ve been applied to your teeth.